dainst/idai-field/manual/manual.en.md

 * *Temporal*: Edges are built based on the relations "Before", "After" and "Contemporary with" (field group "Time").
-* *Spatial*: Edges are built based on the relations "Above", "Below", "Cuts" and "Cut by" (field group "Position").
+* *Spatial*: Edges are built based on the relations "Above", "Below", "Cuts", "Cut by" and "Equivalent to" (field group "Position").

 #### Edges